Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 #### On-premises deployment

 When deploying the discovery service on-premises, please read how to [Host ASP.NET Core on Windows with IIS](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-6.0) (or any other hosting strategy you may want to use).

-You must specify the IoT Hub connection string by setting the `ConnectionStrings__IotHub` environment variable, since you cannot use managed identities with an on-premises deployment.
+- You must specify the IoT Hub connection string by setting the `ConnectionStrings__IotHub` environment variable, since you cannot use managed identities with an on-premises deployment.
 Similar to the LNS, the discovery endpoint exposes metrics in Prometheus format.
+- You can configure the certificates that should be used by the discovery endpoint as described in the [Minimal APIs overview](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0#specify-https-using-a-custom-certificate).
+Instead of using the `appsettings.json` you can always use environment variables of the structure `Kestrel__Certificates__Default__<Path|KeyPath|...>`.

 ## Debugging in Visual Studio, outside of IoT Edge and Docker